Terracorrupt/BeatDetectorForGames/BeatDetector/BeatDetectorC++Version/Detector/README.txt

 Load a song with "BeatDetector::Instance()->LoadSong(sampleSize, filePath);" Where the sampleSize is how many samples the beat detector will pull per tick, and the filepath referencing the song to load in (preferably a .mp3 or .wav).
+For most song's you'll want the sampleSize to be 1024.

 Songs by default are paused, so "detector.setStarted(true);" is necessary for the song to begin playing.